akhil27051999/Deployment-of-3-Tier-Application/frontend/docs/frontend-service-overview.md

 | `package.json` | Project metadata and dependencies.
 Defines how the app should start. |
 | `Dockerfile`   | Instructions to build a Docker image for the frontend service.    |

----

 ## 🐳 Docker Containerization of Frontend Microservice

-Follow the steps below to build and run the frontend microservice inside a Docker container.
+**Follow the steps below to build and run the frontend microservice inside a Docker container.**

----

 ### Step 1: Navigate to the Frontend Directory

 ```bash
 cd frontend/
 ```
+---
 ### Step 2: Write Dockerfile for Frontend Microservice

 **Step-by-step Explanation**